-I’ve been living in Dublin City Centre now for nearly ten years.
+I’ve been living in Dublin City Centre now for nearly 15 years.
 Dublin is a big city with a small footprint.
 You get to enjoy all the cultural diversity of a capital but without the hassle of it taking hours to travel from one side to the other.
 So, if you’re visiting Dublin City and want something a bit more meaningful than a trip to The Temple Bar, here’s what to check out.
-It’s favourite craft beer bars in Dublin.
+It’s my favourite craft beer bars in Dublin.

 Urban Brewing – O’Hara’s Red Nitro